 Most West Virginians are familiar with Worker’s Compensation Insurance.
-The fact is, Workers’ Compensation benefits often only cover a portion of the devastating cost of a workplace injury or work-related death of the injured coal mine worker.
+But unfortunately, workers’ Compensation benefits often only cover a portion of the devastating cost of a workplace injury or work-related death of the injured coal mine worker.

-Many workers and their families are unaware that West Virginia has a second avenue for compensation for injured employees.
-West Virginia coal miners can also pursue additional compensation through a lawsuit from the coal mine company, equipment manufacturer, property owner, or subcontractor if it can be proved that the miner was intentionally placed in harm’s way which resulted in serious injuries or untimely death (deliberate intent).
+Many workers and their families are unaware that West Virginia has a second avenue for compensating injured employees.
+West Virginia coal miners can also pursue additional compensation through a lawsuit from the coal mine company, equipment manufacturer, property owner, or subcontractor if it can be proved that the miner was intentionally placed in harm’s way, which resulted in serious injuries or untimely death (deliberate intent).

-If you have been injured or your loved one has died due to negligence or a willful violation of safety regulations in the coal mine, it is important to act quickly to protect your claim.
-There are time limits that must be observed, and if you wait too long, you may never be able to obtain the compensation you need and deserve.
+If you have been injured or your loved one has died due to negligence or a willful violation of safety regulations in the coal mine, it is essential to act quickly to protect your claim.
+Time limits must be observed, and if you wait too long, you may never be able to obtain the compensation you need and deserve.

 Free Answers From a West Virginia Coal Mining Injury Lawyer

 Of course, the initial call is free, and we take coal mine injury and death cases on a contingency fee basis, meaning that we do not get paid unless you do.
-We have recovered millions for the families of coal miners and can put our decades of experience and success to work for you.
+We have recovered millions for coal miners’ families and can put our decades of experience and success to work for you.